arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.04.16
+It's finals week so these might get kind of boring, if that changes anything.
+Modest Mouse has a song called "Sleepwalking" aka "Sleekwalkin'" aka "Sleepwalking (Couples Only Dance Prom Night)" which appears on their *Interstate 8* EP and their *Building Nothing Out of Something* compilation album.
+I never thought about it before now, but that latter album name makes a lot of sense.
+Anyways, the intro is a "cover" or adaptation of the similarly named "Sleepwalk" by Santo & Johnny, a song from the 1950s that gets its memorable melody from a steel guitar.
+More specifically, the sad little melody at the beginning of "Sleepwalking" is basically exactly the same as the introductory steel guitar part in "Sleepwalk."
+The loop that gets played through "Sleepwalking" also sounds kinda similar to the bassline in "Sleepwalk," but it's not exactly the same.

 ### 12.02.16
 Donald Glover's third studio album, "Awaken, My Love!", came out today.
 Apparently